The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 25

-The Vanguard Capital Opportunity Fund Admiral Shares dividend comes from a fund that invests primarily in U.S. stocks, targeting companies with rapid earnings growth potential across all market caps, with a tilt toward mid-cap names.
-The current yield stands at 7.77%, well above what most equity funds deliver.
+Vanguard Capital Opportunity Fund Admiral Shares dividend comes from a fund that invests primarily in U.S. stocks, targeting companies with rapid earnings growth potential across all market caps, with a tilt toward mid-cap names.
+The current yield stands at 7.59%, well above what most equity funds offer.
 VHCAX pays quarterly, with a trailing annual dividend rate of $21.0647 per share and an ex-dividend date of December 17, 2025.
-That yield level makes this fund most relevant to income investors who can accept the variable distributions that come with a growth-oriented equity portfolio.
+At a beta of 1.049, the fund moves roughly in line with the broader market, making it a fit for dividend investors who can accept equity-level volatility in exchange for a high current yield.

 Vanguard Capital Opportunity Fund Admiral Shares dividend history shows a CAGR of 18.5% per year from 2005 to 2025.
-Per-share payments grew from $0.7070 in 2005 to $21.0647 in 2025, a 29-fold increase over two decades.
-The largest single-year jump in the window was 1,088.2% in 2011, which reflects how distributions from a realized-gains-driven fund can spike dramatically in strong market years rather than compound at a steady rate.
+Per-share payments grew from $0.7070 to $21.0647 over that span, a nearly 30-fold increase.
+The largest annual increase in the window was 1,088.2% in 2011, which reflects the lumpy, gain-driven nature of the distributions rather than a steady compounding pattern.
+The data also contains at least one year-over-year decline exceeding 5%, so the growth rate is not linear.

 | Period | CAGR | From | To |